hbctraining/main/workshops/workshop_lead_responsibilities.md

     - Check that links are correct and working
     - Check that funding information is correct
     - If necessary, update keynote and generate new pdf for upload to GitHub

+8. Remind Radhika to add information about who attended and how long